 Depreciation is computed using the straight-line method over the estimated useful lives of assets.
-Depreciation of property, plant and equipment is calculated using the straight-line method over the expected useful lives of the related assets.
 The depreciable lives for Buildings, Plant and machinery, as well as Furniture, fixtures and office equipment, are between 5 and 50 years, 3 and 25 years, and 3 and 25 years, respectively.